After the Axe: Production

 The film was a co-production between the Canadian Broadcasting Corporation and National Film Board of Canada and was filmed in 1981.
 It had a budget of $452,017 (.

-Reaction
+Reception

 Writing in Cinema Canada, Gary Lamphier stated that Gunnarsson and Lucas "establish Biff's decline and subsequent resurrection with economy and a sense of style."

+It was nominated for an Academy Award for Best Documentary Feature.
+Despite its Oscar nomination in the documentary category, After the Axe is closer to a docufiction film, made with the cooperation of members of the Canadian business community, which provided locations and helped script scenes during filming.
+The film's protagonist, D.R.
+"Biff" Wilson, is a composite character based on the filmmakers' conversations with fired executives, while the other Canadian executives play themselves.